AR 101 - Art Appreciation

 An introduction to basic graphic design and visual communication concepts.
-Builds on the skills learned in foundation courses in basic design and complements the introduction to the field in Graphic Design I, Art 269.
-Students will become proficient in design concepts and computer skills later used in the Graphic Design field, including page layout, illustration, photography, and web design.
+Builds on the skills learned in foundation courses in basic design and complements the introduction to the field in Graphic Design Studio I, AR-269.
+Students will become proficient in design concepts and computer skills later used in the Graphic Design field, including page layout, illustration, photography, and Web design.
 They will continue to develop creative problem-solving skills and the foundation theory of Graphic Design.
-Prerequisite: Art 113.
-Inactive after Spring 2014.
+Prerequisite: AR-113.

 Designed for students with little or no experience in computer graphics.
 Combines basic visual problem solving with hands-on, computer-based digital training.
 Projects are designed with the non-art/design major in mind and would be appropriate for students majoring in journalism, communications, marketing and music industry.

 Light and lens are the fundamental elements of photographic and video media.
 This foundation level course introduces students to the formal characteristics of light and lenses by surveying a variety of image-making practices, from primitive photographic devices to digital photography and video.
-Through a combination of classroom talks and hands-on projects, students will encounter principles of black-and-white and color photography as well as elementary video.
+Through a combination of classroom talks and hands-on-projects, students will encounter principles of black-and-white and color photography as well as elementary video.
 Learning camera controls in this manner opens up a wide range of expressive possibilities.
-Inactive after Spring 2014.

-Technical proficiency in basic black and white photography, including exposure, developing, printing and presentation.
+Technical proficiency in basic black and white photography, including exposure, developing, printing, and presentation.
 Photography is presented as a tool to understand the world and as a means of expression and communication.
 Students will learn how to interpret and discuss the visual language of photography.
-Inactive after Spring 2014.